Sir John Colborne Recreation Centre for Seniors Retrofit

 Strapping on the interior side of the panel permits fitting adjustments against the existing walls and provides an internal air cavity that serves as a moisture buffer space for vapour diffusion from the inside to pass out through the panels.
 The frame backing layer is a “smart” vapour control membrane which varies in permeability depending on the relative humidity of its environment.
 If moisture is present between the panel and the existing walls the membrane fibers open to let moisture escape.
 Wood panel framing, plywood sheathing and cellulose insulation are all hygroscopic materials, meaning their fibers transport moisture from areas of higher humidity to those of lower humidity.
 A vapour-open water-resistive barrier (WRB) protects the outer plywood sheathing and provides a drainage plane behind the rainscreen cavity and metal siding.

-PDF of Wall Panel Details | Sketchup File of Wall Panel Details
+Wall Panel Details – PDF | Wall Panel Details – Sketchup

 Embodied Carbon